Contextual Active Model Selection: Related Work

 \section{Related Work}

-We provide a survey of relevant work below, and highlight the connection with several classical algorithms in \tabref{tab:alg:characteristics}. \paragraph{Contextual bandits.} Classical bandit algorithms (e.g., EXP3 \citep{auer2002nonstochastic} or UCB \citep{auer2002finite}) aim to find the best action(s) achieving the minimal regret through a sequence of actions.
-When side information (e.g. user profile for recommender systems or environmental context for experimental design) is available at each round, many bandit algorithms can be lifted to the contextual setting: For example, EXP4 and its variants \citep{auer2002nonstochastic,beygelzimer2011contextual,neu2015explore} consider the bandit setting with expert advice: At each round, experts announce their predictions of which actions are the most promising for the given context, and the goal is to construct a expect selection policy that competes with the best expert from hindsight.
-Note that in bandit problems, the learner only gets to observe the reward for each action taken. {In contrast, for the online model selection problem considered in this work---where an action corresponds to choosing a model to make prediction on an incoming data point---we get to see the loss/reward of \textit{all} models on the labeled data point.} {In this regard, our work aligns more closely with online learning with \textit{full information} setting, where the learner has access to the loss of all the arms at each round (e.g. as considered in the Hedge algorithm \citep{freund1997decision,burtini2015survey,cesa2006prediction,hoi2021online}).}
+\paragraph{Contextual bandits.} Classical bandit algorithms (e.g., \citep{auer2002nonstochastic,auer2002finite}) aim to find the best arm(s) through a sequence of actions.
+When side information (e.g., user profile for recommender systems or environmental context for experimental design) is available, many bandit algorithms can be lifted to the contextual setting: For example, EXP4 \citep{auer2002nonstochastic,beygelzimer2011contextual,neu2015explore} considers the bandit setting with expert advice: At each round, experts announce their predictions of which actions are the most promising for the given context, and the goal is to construct a expect selection policy that competes with the best expert from hindsight.
+In bandit problems, the learner only gets to observe the reward for each action taken.
+In contrast, for the online model selection problem considered in this work---where an action corresponds to choosing a model to make prediction on an incoming data point---we get to see the loss/reward of \textit{all} models on the labeled data point. {By utilizing the information from unchosen arms, it could significantly reduce the cumulative regret.
+In this regard, this work aligns more closely with online learning with \textit{full information} setting, where the learner has access to the loss of all the arms at each round (e.g. as considered in the Hedge algorithm \citep{freund1997decision,burtini2015survey,cesa2006prediction,hoi2021online}).

 \paragraph{Online learning with full information.} A clear distinction between our work and online learning is that we assume the labels of the online data stream are not readily available but can be acquired at each round with a cost.
 In addition, the learner only observes the loss incurred by all models on a data point when it decides to query its label.
 In contrast, in the canonical online learning setting, labels arrive with the data and one gets to observe the loss of all candidate models at each round.
 Similar setting also applies to other online learning problems, such as online boosting or bagging.
 A related work to ours is online learning with label-efficient prediction \citep{cesa2005minimizing}, which proposes an online learning algorithm with matching upper and lower bounds on the regret.
 However, they consider a fixed query probability that leads to a linear query complexity.
 Our algorithm, inspired by uncertainty sampling in active learning, achieves an improved query complexity with the adaptive query strategy while maintaining a comparable regret.